amitkhare/angular-sqlite/README.md

             });
         });

-4. Almost all the public API return a promise from the angular stock version $q.
-The only one which is the `parse` method.
+4. Almost all the public API return a promise from the angular stock version `$q.promise`.
+The only one which is the `$sqlite.parse` method.

 5. The CRUD methods